EU to impose tariffs on US goods over Boeing dispute | DW | 09.11.2020

 As part of a dispute over subsidies for Boeing and Airbus, European goods such as cheese and wine are subject to tariffs in the US.
 Now the EU is retaliating with penalties on up to $4 billion worth of US services.

-European Commission Executive Vice President Valdis Dombrovkis said on Monday that the EU will push ahead with plans to impose tariffs worth up to $4 billion (€3.37 billion) on an array of US imports.
+European Commission Executive Vice President Valdis Dombrovskis said on Monday that the EU will push ahead with plans to impose tariffs and other penalties worth up to $4 billion (€3.37 billion) on an array of US imports.

-The tariffs come in retaliation to the US awarding illegal state aid to the airplane manufacturer Boeing.
+The tariffs come in retaliation to the US awarding illegal subsidies to the airplane manufacturer Boeing.
+A World Trade Organization (WTO) ruling granted authorization for the tariffs in October.
+EU trade ministers subsequently met over videoconference to discuss the move.

+The US had previously imposed tariffs against the EU following protectionist policies of Donald Trump, although the dispute over subsidies for aircraft manufacturers has been going on for 16 years.

+The new step taken by the EU surprised those who believed that the European bloc may hold off from an aggressive response following the election of Joe Biden who is seen as a friendlier face for the White House.

 Read more: Airbus-Boeing WTO dispute: What you need to know